Planets

 Uranus

-Uranus is observable for much of the night (RA: 3h 36m, Dec +18o).
-It reaches opposition in November.
+Uranus is still observable throughout most of the night (RA: 3h 22m, Dec +18.3o).
+It reached opposition in November.
 Its magnitude is +5.6 and diameter 3.8”.

 Neptune

-Anyone wishing to Uranus and Neptune, and who would like more details, should contact me at coord@cotswoldas.org.uk
+Anyone wishing to observe Uranus, and who would like more details, should contact me at coord@cotswoldas.org.uk

 Moon